mff-uk/sparqless/docs/configuration.md

 }
 ```

-Only the `endpoint` property is mandatory, since it contains the SPARQL endpoint
+The `endpoint` property is mandatory, since it contains the SPARQL endpoint
 which you want SPARQLess to run against.
 An endpoint looks like this:

 ```ts